CarlosAMolina/aws/step-function/local/README.md

 make: *** [makefile:16: correct-test] Error 255
 ```

-Stop the Docker container, and run `make run` and `make all` again.
+Stop the Docker container, repeat the steps explained in this section.

+### Analyze results

+In the terminal where you executed `make run` you can see all the step function logs.

+In order to avoid read all the logs, we can filter the last step function log of each execution.
+In the new terminal where you executed `make all` you can see these logs running `make history`.

 ## Resources